shanegrayson/coding_examples/README.md

 ## C
 Inside of https://github.com/shanegrayson/coding_examples/tree/master/CPlayground is my attempt at working through the book "The C Programming Language" by K&R. A few of the final questions I needed to take from the answer book.I only plan on going so far to have a bit move familiarity of C before moving onto the C++ Primer Plus book below.

+*NOTE*: I stopped working through this book because I started struggling with uderstanding the book in general.
+Many of the problems were being built on previous examples, one inparticular which I skipped because a global variable the book mentioned to use for a stack was not updating.
+Plus, I was just mroe excited to start the C++ Primer Plus book.

 ## Ruby
 RubyPlayground is where I took a tutorial on the Ruby programming language.
 Many of the files were examples or exercises from the book.